NEW! Discover AskFlow, the newest addition to our suite of solutions. Automate your messaging and boost revenue! Click here to find out more.

 Leticia: In my opinion, if you are passionate about hotel operations, project management, and process improvement, Operational Excellence could be a great career path for you.
 I had taken Operations courses in my MBA, such as Managing Services Operations and Supply Chain Management, but I did not have a Lean Six Sigma Certificate (Green Belt / Black Belt).
 I was able to take both courses with Marriott and I am now certified Lean Six Sigma Green Belt and currently working on my Black Belt project.

-What is the optimization of processes and why is it important?
+What is the optimization of processes and why is it important to a hotel operation?

 Leticia: There are many definitions around process improvement and what it entails.
 I will share with you the importance of it through the lenses of a hotelier.